 The four phase III trials, ARISTOTLE, ENGAGE AF-TIMI 48, RE-LY and ROCKET AF, also investigated the efficacy and safety of reduced doses of NOACs in patients meeting specific criteria.29-32 Dose adjustment of NOACs is recommended in the label for patients with moderate renal impairment, according to the dose reduction criteria investigated in these trials.107-110 With regard to apixaban and dabigatran, additional criteria, such as older age and low body weight, need to be met to apply dose reductions.108,109 These dose reduction criteria vary slightly dependent on the regulatory agency.
 For example, in the EU, reduced doses of dabigatran are recommended for patients with moderate renal impairment who are ≥80 years of age and/or receive concomitant verapamil.109 In patients with moderate renal impairment aged 75–80 years and/or with gastritis, oesophagitis or gastroesophageal reflux, or an increased risk of bleeding, the thromboembolic and bleeding risk will need to be assessed individually to determine the dose.109 Dose reductions for apixaban are indicated for patients with moderate renal impairment aged ≥80 years or body weight ≤60 kg.108 Reduced doses of edoxaban are not only recommended for renal impairment but also for other single criteria, such as concomitant use of P-glycoprotein inhibitors or body weight ≤60 kg.110 Rivaroxaban is the only NOAC for which dose reduction is based solely on renal function.107

-Adherence to recommended dosing is important, as inappropriate dosing of NOACs has been shown to impact clinical outcomes.38,111-113 38,111,112 114 Failure to reduce the dose of NOACs in patients with renal disease, in whom it is indicated, may result in an increase in the risk of bleeding; in contrast, inappropriate dose reduction, that is inconsistent with the label, may decrease the effectiveness of stroke prevention.38 Results from a large real-world cohort study demonstrated that lower doses of apixaban in patients with normal or mildly reduced renal function were found to increase the risk of stroke by approximately five times compared with the standard dose.38 While RWE for edoxaban is currently limited, it could be speculated that the same reduction in effectiveness might also be true for inappropriate dose reductions of edoxaban because, like apixaban, the reduced dose is half the full dose.
+Adherence to recommended dosing is important, as inappropriate dosing of NOACs has been shown to impact clinical outcomes.38,111-113 Patients may receive an inappropriate dose because of lack of adjustments for certain clinical features specified by recommended labelling, such as renal function, weight or age.
+This may be because of physician concerns, such as increased risk of bleeding (particularly when assessing complex patients) or the barriers that multiple parameters may represent in determining the correct dose.38,111,112 Patient-level factors also contribute to poor adherence and persistence to treatment, such as financial barriers or treatment burden.114 Failure to reduce the dose of NOACs in patients with renal disease, in whom it is indicated, may result in an increase in the risk of bleeding; in contrast, inappropriate dose reduction, that is inconsistent with the label, may decrease the effectiveness of stroke prevention.38 Results from a large real-world cohort study demonstrated that lower doses of apixaban in patients with normal or mildly reduced renal function were found to increase the risk of stroke by approximately five times compared with the standard dose.38 While RWE for edoxaban is currently limited, it could be speculated that the same reduction in effectiveness might also be true for inappropriate dose reductions of edoxaban because, like apixaban, the reduced dose is half the full dose.
 No such reductions have been observed for rivaroxaban or dabigatran where the reduced dose is 75% and 73% respectively of the full dose.

-The Role of NOACs in the Secondary Prevention of ESUS
+Studies of NOACs in the Secondary Prevention of ESUS